 Keith Barnatchez

 Hi!
-I’m a fifth-year biostatistics PhD student at Harvard University, advised by Rachel Nethery and Giovanni Parmigiani.
+I’m a Postdoctoral Researcher in the biostatistics department at Johns Hopkins University.
 My research focuses on developing methods for causal inference when data is collected from multiple sources subject to different potential biases (e.g. hospital networks).
 My methods frequently use tools from machine learning and semiparametric theory to reduce reliance on restrictive modeling assumptions.

-Before grad school, I did my undergrad at Colby College in Waterville, Maine.
-After graduating, I spent three years working as a research assistant at the Federal Reserve Bank of Boston.
+Before joining Hopkins, I spent three years working as a research assistant at the Federal Reserve Bank of Boston, and I completed a PhD in biostatistics at Harvard University,

 You can contact me at kbarnat1@jh.edu.